flipcoder/singlefile/README.md

 # Usage

-First, you need livescipt installed.
-Either those for your system or get it here:
+To run the examples, you need livescipt and yarn installed.
+Either those for your system or get it like this:

 ```
 sudo npm install -g livescript yarn